project-copacetic/copacetic/website/docs/troubleshooting.md

 patch -i docker.io/library/oraclelinux:7.9
 ```

-Oracle reports CVEs in a way that causes Trivy and Copa to report false positives.
-To patch the entire image, use the Copa `--ignore-errors` flag or don't pass in a vulnerability scan.
+Oracle reports CVEs in a way that causes Trivy to report false positives that Copa will be unable to patch.
+To patch the entire image, use the Copa `--ignore-errors` flag or omit the vulnerability scan report to upgrade all outdated packages.
 See [this GitHub issue](https://github.com/aquasecurity/trivy/issues/1967#issuecomment-1092987400) for more information.
 ## Filtering Vulnerabilities

 You might want to filter/ignore some of the vulnerabilities while patching.
 To do so, you need to first filter those undesired vulnerabilities from your scanner output.